tiulia/blockchain_an3/Laborator2/README.md

 •	Add variable endVoting.
 Initialize this variable in the constructor using block.timestamp.

-•	Add variables or functions needed in order to verify that each generated voting token is used only once by a given address.
+•	Add variables or functions needed in order to verify that each generated voting token is generated only once for a given address.

+•	Add variables or functions needed in order to verify that each generated voting token is used only once for voting.

 •	Complete the definition of function winningProposal.